Executive Resume Phrases to Avoid – Say THIS, not THAT

 Be specific and provide examples (Say this…):

 Rather than say you have superior communication skills, show how the skill helped you achieve great things for the organization.
 Are you a strong presenter who delivers regular business reports to the board or is called upon to share thought leadership at conferences?
 Do you engage staff through regular communication touchpoints?
 What did these communications tactics achieve?
-That’s the info you want to share.

 Instead of saying you exceeded expectations, share how and give concrete examples of success.
 Perhaps you directed the implementation of a national operating strategy, which was projected to save the company $500K.
-Well, maybe your leadership promoted a heightened culture of continuous improvement that reduced inefficiencies well beyond initial goals, generating $1.2M in annual cost savings.
+Or, maybe your leadership promoted a heightened culture of continuous improvement that reduced inefficiencies well beyond initial goals, generating $1.2M in annual cost savings.
 Now that’s an example of exceeding expectations!

 To stand out from the crowd, executive resumes need metrics!